BenC0/cintra-quote-calculator/BugList.md

 3. PSQ - Cintra Cloud Training - Provided spreadsheet has fixed values.
 4. Value differences due to formulas and rounding errors - can we get a non-forumala based list of exact values?

-## User Interface Bugs
+## General
-1. Quote Sheet missing Implementation Summary
-2. PSQ Page missing Quote Summaries
-3. Quote summary sucks
-4. Editing pre-existing plan has no Staging, it's live editing.
+1. There are a bunch of conditional scenarios, for example, when a user has selected CintraHR, they need to remove Holiday & Absence, and Time Sheets from the Payrolls.
+2. Custom Products aren't tested/used/accounted for.

 ## Questions for Shuck
 1. How best to handle discount with standing charge?
    1. Currently signposting with some text below estimated monthly fee, will convert to it's own row after discussion.

-## General
-1. There are a bunch of conditional scenarios, for example, when a user has selected CintraHR, they need to remove Holiday & Absence, and Time Sheets from the Payrolls.
-2. Custom Products aren't tested/used/accounted for.